VelocityMarket/Options-Contract/README.md

 # Clients
 ## Online UI
 UI designed to talk to the smart contract and visualize the price from [PriceGeth](https://github.com/VelocityMarket/pricegeth).
-This webbased interface uses [Metamask](metamask.io) chrome extension integration for easier use.
+This web-based interface uses [Metamask](metamask.io) chrome extension integration for easier use.
+You can also use your own way of connecting an Ethereum testnet RPC server to the browser (e.g Geth, web3 provider javascript injection, and probably CORS sharing).

 [Velocity Demo](https://demo.velocity.technology/)